RCFJio/H.pylori-detection/README.md

 ### 📊 Current Results
 - **Validation mAP@50**: `0.53`
 - Some images in the dataset **may not have bounding boxes** due to the absence of detectable regions.
+- The model was trained for 220 epochs and is stored in gdrive for validation and training

 ### 📁 Directory and Dataset Notes
 - Ensure that your **validation image path is different from training path** in the `data.yaml` file.